 We have a new Facebook page where we can keep you up-to-date on all the latest Noontimer happenings, as well as post pictures and exchange trivia.

 Every year the Oxnard Noontimers help out at the Oxnard Health Fair at Our Lady of Guadalupe Church, 500 Juanita (corner of Colonia).
-Last year we performed more than 500 vision screenings and fitted nearly 400 pairs of glasses to those in need.
+Last year we performed nearly 500 vision screenings and fitted nearly 400 pairs of glasses to those in need.

 In addition, the Noontimers are a continuing supporter of Oxnard's Police Activities League, we provide lunches for the Special Olympics Softball Tournament and we provide glasses for Oxnard School District students who can't afford glasses.